 Surge pricing: Uber uses a special pricing algorithm that automatically increases the price per mile based on the ongoing service demand.
 This variation in cab fares as per the surge pricing technique has been an important aspect of their business model as it supports the company revenue to some extent.
 Basically, the higher price depends on the number of requests made by willing passengers and the number of available drivers.

-learnings from the Business Model
+Learnings from Uber’s Business Model

 Finally, let us jot down some of the important takeaways from Uber’s business model: